jpm369/mango/README.md

 # mango

+082118 Update: Xlinkprophet (https://github.com/brucelab/xlinkprophet) is now officially released and is compatible with the Mango/Comet pipeline described in the manuscript and here.
+Instructions for running xlinkprophet on output from Mango/Comet and a test case are included in that repository.
+Xlinkprophet takes .pep.xmls as an input.
+This is objectively better than the Rscript in post-processing.

 072618 Update: Added some auxilary software to complete a pipeline from mzXML to fdr filtered cross-links.
 Briefly, I've included comet binaries for a modified version of Comet that writes spectrum titles to its .txt output (output_txtfile=1), as well as an R script that will process a directory of comet .txt output files and return paired xlinks at some estimated fdr.
 It uses